 Miami to Tampa

 Rebranded as Virgin Trains USA after partnering with Richard Branson’s Virgin Group, the privately owned Brightline high-speed trains started to run along Florida’s east coast in 2018, cutting the travel time between Miami and Fort Lauderdale to 30 minutes by train.
 The line also has a 60-minute route between Miami and West Palm Beach, which can take up to two hours by car, and is potentially adding another stop along the line in Boca Raton.

 Those lines mostly are frequented by commuters at this point, but when the line expands to Orlando International Airport and Walt Disney World in 2022, it is expected to cut the travel time between Miami and Orlando to three hours on trains traveling up to 125 miles per hour.
 The station in Orlando is nearly complete, but construction on the 170 miles of new track, which broke ground in June 2019, will take three years to finish.

 The company also announced in April 2019 that it is pursuing plans to extend its route in Florida farther west from Orlando to Tampa.

 Houston to Dallas

 While ground hasn’t been broken yet on this project, the privately owned Texas Central Partners hopes to connect Dallas and Houston via a 90-minute high-speed route by 2024.
-(The drive currently takes between three and a half to four hours in traffic.)
+(The drive currently takes between 3.5 to four hours in traffic.)

 Texas Central has yet to raise the full amount of money it’ll take to build the approximately $12 billion project and still needs to secure land rights, but construction could begin in late 2019.
 Using an international version of the Tokaido Shinkansen bullet trains that operate between Tokyo and Osaka in Japan, train service in Texas could go as fast as 200 mph.